 The time you’ve been waiting for is here.
 Learn all about what Ginger & I worked on in her Missouri studio.

+Girl Boss?
+Try this mobile office solution!
 I used to take 4 trips from my office to the dining room table, just to tote all my stuff: planner, computer, iPad, iPhone… Inevitably I would sit down to work and realize I didn’t have my favorite fountain pen … so back to my desk I’d go.
 Okay, I have my pen … two minutes later, I recognized I didn’t have my notebook.
 So back to my desk I’d go and this would repeat itself several times throughout the morning.
 Does this sound familiar?
 Well … thanks to my friend Ginger Davis Allman of The Blue Bottle Tree, she helped me solve my problem with this mobile office solution.
-Read More
+Continue reading Mobile Office Solution

 Wow!
 I’m so humbled.
 Once again, my work was chosen to be published in print in the most recent March/April 2016 edition of Polymer Cafe Magazine.
 I’m blown away!